MicrosoftDocs/sql-docs/docs/reporting-services/install-windows/configure-the-unattended-execution-account-ssrs-configuration-manager.md

   - "accounts [Reporting Services]"
   - "reports [Reporting Services], processing"
 ---
-# Configure the unattended execution account (Configuration Manager)
+# Configure the unattended execution account (Report Server Configuration Manager)

   [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] provides a special account that is used for unattended report processing and for sending connection requests across the network.
 The account is used in the following ways: